gfontenot/talks/map/Map.md

 ![](http://dl.dropboxusercontent.com/u/452364/gifs/ford-dance.gif)

+# INTERMISSION #

-^ That was a lot of code, and there's more coming, so I think we all deserve a quick break.
+^ That was a lot of code, I thought we deserved a quick break.

-^ This is, I believe, one of your national heroes?

-^ Moving on...

 ---